What are Supplies on Hand?

 |Supplies on hand||700|

-The supplies on hand is reduced by the amount utilized during the period, and the balance (900) is held as a current asset on the balance sheet of the business.
+The debit entry reflects the supplies expense.
+The credit entry shows the reduction in the supplies on hand by the amount utilized during the period.
+The ending supplies on hand (900) is a current asset on the balance sheet of the business.

-It should be noted that if the supplies on hand are insignificant and immaterial in relation to the financial statements as a whole, then they are sometimes not held on the balance sheet, but are taken as an expense to the income statement as purchased.
+It is important to realize that if the supplies on hand are insignificant and immaterial they are sometimes not held on the balance sheet, but are taken as an expense to the income statement as purchased.

 Difference Between Inventory and Supplies